renanmoreira17/stm32-polyphonic-tunes/README.md

 - The duration of each note is made before the letter
   - ex: 4f is a quarter note
 - Put a period . for dotted notes
-  -ex: 2.f is a dotted half note
+  - ex: 2.f is a dotted half note
 - The duration can be determined by this formula.
  **Formula: 4/(note value)= duration.
 So an eight note would be 4/(1/2) = 8.**